OpitzLab/TACS_effects_single_neurons/README.md

 ## Software requirements and instructions
 The data were generated using NEURON environement 7.8.1.
 You can download this software here https://neuron.yale.edu/neuron/.
 Assuming NEURON has been installed, the MOD files in the 'mechanisms/' folder need to be compiled using mknrndll.
 Copy then nrnmech.dll from 'mechanisms/' up one level to the main folder.
+In the main file "init.hoc", do not forget to modify the path of the working directory.

 ## Reference
 Please use the following reference: Tran et al. 2020.
 Effects of transcranial alternating current stimulation on spiking activity in computational models of single neocortical neurons.
 BioRxiv.